andreasm80/blog.local/content/post/2023-09-23-vsphere_8_U2_with_tanzu_nsx_alb/index.md

 - Need to have configured a NSX Cloud with the DHCP option enabled
 - Created a custom certificate (not configured to be used yet)
-- Created and configured an IPAM profile, updated the NSX cloud to use this profile
+- Created and configured an IPAM profile, updated the NSX cloud to use this profile, in the IPAM profile *Allocate IP in VRF* i de-selected.